JPEG 2000: Coding

 The way the packets are built up from the code-block coding passes, and thus which packets a layer will contain, is not defined by the JPEG 2000 standard, but in general a codec will try to build layers in such a way that the image quality will increase monotonically with each layer, and the image distortion will shrink from layer to layer.
-Thus, layers define the progression by image quality within the code stream.
+Thus, layers define the progression by image quality within the codestream.

 The problem is now to find the optimal packet length for all code blocks which minimizes the overall distortion in a way that the generated target bitrate equals the demanded bit rate.

 While the standard does not define a procedure as to how to perform this form of rate–distortion optimization, the general outline is given in one of its many appendices: For each bit encoded by the EBCOT coder, the improvement in image quality, defined as mean square error, gets measured; this can be implemented by an easy table-lookup algorithm.
-Furthermore, the length of the resulting code stream gets measured.
+Furthermore, the length of the resulting codestream gets measured.
 This forms for each code block a graph in the rate–distortion plane, giving image quality over bitstream length.
 The optimal selection for the truncation points, thus for the packet-build-up points is then given by defining critical slopes of these curves, and picking all those coding passes whose curve in the rate–distortion graph is steeper than the given critical slope.
 This method can be seen as a special application of the method of Lagrange multiplier which is used for optimization problems under constraints.
 The Lagrange multiplier, typically denoted by λ, turns out to be the critical slope, the constraint is the demanded target bitrate, and the value to optimize is the overall distortion.

 Packets can be reordered almost arbitrarily in the JPEG 2000 bit-stream; this gives the encoder as well as image servers a high degree of freedom.

 Already encoded images can be sent over networks with arbitrary bit rates by using a layer-progressive encoding order.
 On the other hand, color components can be moved back in the bit-stream; lower resolutions (corresponding to low-frequency sub-bands) could be sent first for image previewing.
 Finally, spatial browsing of large images is possible through appropriate tile or partition selection.
 All these operations do not require any re-encoding but only byte-wise copy operations.